 Citus Query Processing¶

-A Citus cluster consists of a coordinator instance and multiple worker instances.
-The data is sharded and replicated on the workers while the coordinator stores metadata about these shards.
-All queries issued to the cluster are executed via the coordinator.
-The coordinator partitions the query into smaller query fragments where each query fragment can be run independently on a shard.
-The coordinator then assigns the query fragments to workers, oversees their execution, merges their results, and returns the final result to the user.
+A Citus cluster consists of a master instance and multiple worker instances.
+The data is sharded and replicated on the workers while the master stores metadata about these shards.
+All queries issued to the cluster are executed via the master.
+The master partitions the query into smaller query fragments where each query fragment can be run independently on a shard.
+The master then assigns the query fragments to workers, oversees their execution, merges their results, and returns the final result to the user.
 The query processing architecture can be described in brief by the diagram below.

 Citus’s query processing pipeline involves the two components:

 We discuss them in greater detail in the subsequent sections.

 Citus’s distributed query planner takes in a SQL query and plans it for distributed execution.

 For SELECT queries, the planner first creates a plan tree of the input query and transforms it into its commutative and associative form so it can be parallelized.
 It also applies several optimizations to ensure that the queries are executed in a scalable manner, and that network I/O is minimized.